 The Affordable Care Act includes a variety of provisions designed to promote accountability, affordability, quality and accessibility in the health care system.
 The Affordable Care Act creates new competitive private health insurance marketplaces – called the Affordable Insurance Exchanges or “Exchanges” – that will provide millions of Americans and small businesses with access to affordable coverage.

-The Centers for Medicare & Medicaid Services has updated HealthCare.gov to respond to health insurance changes going into effect in 2014 in an effort to help consumers get ready for the Health Insurance Marketplace.
-When open enrollment starts on Oct.
-1, 2013, consumers will be able to apply, compare plans and enroll.
+The Centers for Medicare & Medicaid Services has updated HealthCare.gov to respond to health insurance changes going into effect in 2023 in an effort to help consumers get ready for the Health Insurance Marketplace.
+With open enrollment open until Jan.
+15, consumers can apply, compare plans and enroll.
 Coverage starts as soon as Jan.
-1, 2014.
+1, 2023.

 CMS has added new information to Marketplace.cms.gov.
 There are a variety of materials for hospitals and consumers including brochures, fact sheets, videos, a postcard, resource card and a consumer checklist.
 Also available are drop-in articles, a customizable event flyer, talking points, widgets, badges and more.